loda-lang/loda-programs/programs/oeis/list3.md

 * [A314049](http://oeis.org/A314049) ([L17 program](314/A314049.asm)): Coordination sequence Gal.3.51.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314056](http://oeis.org/A314056) ([L40 program](314/A314056.asm)): Coordination sequence Gal.4.135.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314067](http://oeis.org/A314067) ([L21 program](314/A314067.asm)): Coordination sequence Gal.3.53.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A314099](http://oeis.org/A314099) ([L34 program](314/A314099.asm)): Coordination sequence Gal.5.131.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314110](http://oeis.org/A314110) ([L27 program](314/A314110.asm)): Coordination sequence Gal.6.200.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314111](http://oeis.org/A314111) ([L27 program](314/A314111.asm)): Coordination sequence Gal.5.289.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314112](http://oeis.org/A314112) ([L22 program](314/A314112.asm)): Coordination sequence Gal.4.134.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.